 Think of Vitamin B6 as magnesium’s essential helper.
 This vitamin plays a critical role in how your body absorbs and uses magnesium, helping to transport it into your cells where it’s needed most.
 Without enough B6, the magnesium you consume may not be fully utilized, limiting its ability to relax your bladder muscles and soothe the nerves that trigger urgency.
 Ensuring you have adequate Vitamin B6 can make your magnesium supplement much more effective.
 Many high-quality cognitive and mood supplements include B vitamins for this very reason.

-The Role of Vitamin D and Calcium
+How Vitamin D and Calcium Support Bladder Function

 Your bladder muscles rely on a delicate balance between calcium and magnesium.
 Calcium is responsible for muscle contraction, while magnesium handles muscle relaxation.
 An overactive bladder is often a sign that this balance is off, with too much contraction and not enough relaxation.
 Vitamin D is essential here because it allows your body to properly absorb calcium.
 When you have enough Vitamin D, calcium, and magnesium all working together, your bladder muscles can function correctly, contracting to hold urine and relaxing to empty without the disruptive spasms.